AlexManuskin/dotvim/README.md

 * You never stop learning vim

 # Getting started
-The default settings of vim are pretty bear-boned, but still enough to get started.

 ## The mode modal
 There are 3 main modes for vim: